-The Company's Condensed Financial Statements have been prepared on a going concern basis, which contemplates the continuity of operations, realization of assets and the satisfaction of liabilities and commitments in the ordinary course of business.
+The Company's condensed financial statements have been prepared on a going concern basis, which contemplates the continuity of operations, realization of assets and the satisfaction of liabilities and commitments in the ordinary course of business.
 The Company has incurred operating losses and has an accumulated deficit as a result of ongoing efforts to develop drug product candidates, including conducting preclinical and clinical trials and providing general and administrative support for these operations.
-The Company had an accumulated deficit of \$432.1 million and \$400.0 million as of June 30, 2022 and December 31, 2021, respectively.
-The Company had net losses of \$13.1 million and \$17.8 million for the three months ended June 30, 2022 and 2021, respectively, and net cash used in operating activities of \$29.8 million and \$28.5 million for the six months ended June 30, 2022 and 2021, respectively.
+The Company had an accumulated deficit of \$445.8 million and \$400.0 million as of September 30, 2022 and December 31, 2021, respectively.
+The Company had net losses of \$13.7 million and \$16.5 million for the three months ended September 30, 2022 and 2021, respectively, net losses of \$45.8 million and \$50.0 million for the nine months ended September 30, 2022 and 2021, respectively, and net cash used in operating activities of \$40.7 million and \$40.0 million for the nine months ended September 30, 2022 and 2021, respectively.
 To date, none of the Company's drug product candidates have been approved for sale, and therefore, the Company has not generated any product revenue and does not expect positive cash flows from operations in the foreseeable future.
-The Company has financed its operations primarily through private placements of preferred stock and promissory notes, public equity issuances and more recently, from its ATM Offering Programs (as defined in Note 9), the Term Loan Facility (as defined in Note 7), and an Equity Purchase Agreement (as defined in Note 9) and will continue to be dependent upon equity and/or debt financing until the Company is able to generate positive cash flows from its operations.
+The Company has financed its operations primarily through private placements of preferred stock and promissory notes, public equity issuances and more recently, from its ATM Offering Programs (as defined in Note 9), the Term Loan Facility (as defined in Note 7), an Equity Purchase Agreement (as defined in Note 9), and the sale of common stock and warrants under a Follow-On Offering (as defined in Note 9) and will continue to be dependent upon equity and/or debt financing until the Company is able to generate positive cash flows from its operations.